-Nikolaus Hoffmann, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.
+Nikolaus Hoffmann, a farmer, his wife Anna, and daughters (Antonetta, age 15; Anna, age 4, Margaretha, age 2½) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Johann Gottfried Seelender.

 They settled in the Volga German colony of Dehler on 1 July 1767 and are recorded there on the 1767 census in Household No. 19.

 The 1767 census records that Nikolaus Hoffmann came from the German village of Speicher in the Trier region.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 1 (Göttingen: Göttinger Arbeitskreis, 1999): 271.